rgmelvin/solana-email/docs/SECURITY_GUIDE.md

 ## Dependency Management

 - **Regular Updates**:
-    Use `cargo update` regularly to update dependencies.
-If you encounter errors (like the `bytemuck_derive` error encountered during developing this project), check the compatibility of your dependencies and update accordingly.
+    Run `cargo update` periodically to refresh dependency versions.
+Always check the compatibility of transitive dependencies with your toolchain.

 - **Lock File Consistency**:
-    This project uses a `Cargo.lock` file to lock dependency versions.
-Ensure that this file is kept under version control, so that every build (locally and in CI) uses the same versions.
+    Keep the `Cargo.lock` file under version control to ensure reproducible builds locally and in the CI.

 - **Overriding Dependencies (if needed)**:
-    If a transitive dependency (e.g., `bytemuck_derive`) requires a newer rustc than our BPF toolchain provides, consider using a `[patch.crates-io]` section in `Cargo.toml` to pin a compatible version.
+    If a transitive dependency (e.g., `bytemuck_derive`) requires a newer Rust compiler (rustc) version than the toolchain provides, consider using the `[patch.crates-io]` section in `Cargo.toml` to override it with a compatible version.

 <a href="#table-of-contents" title="Back to Table of Contents">⤴️</a>
 ---

 ## Error Handling and Custom Errors

-Our program defines custom error codes to provide clear failure messages.
-For example:
+Custom error codes improve transparency and troubleshooting.
+For instance:

 ```rust
 #[error_code]
 pub enum ErrorCode {